-- 10.2 The properties on Woodfield Avenue are similarly aged properties which would have been originally alike in design and scale.
+- 10.3 The properties on Woodfield Avenue are similarly aged properties which would have been originally alike in design and scale.
 However, a number of the properties in the area have been extended and altered including the host property.
-Dependent upon design, scale and detailing, it may be acceptable to extend the host property. - 10.3 The property does have a single storey porch to the front and single and two storey extensions to the rear.
+Dependent upon design, scale and detailing, it may be acceptable to extend the host property. - 10.4 The property does have a single storey porch to the front and single and two storey extensions to the rear.
 The proposals now under consideration would increase the development to the rear of the property.
-However, as the property has a long rear yard area, much of which would be retained, together with a paved front garden, the proposals are not considered to represent overdevelopment of the property. - 10.4 Furthermore, given the position of the extension to the rear of the dwelling there would be limited views of the property in the wider area, mainly from the gardens of the neighbouring properties.
-The materials proposed would be to match the main house and the fenestration detail would be acceptable in terms of the domestic character of the host property. - 10.5 Having taken the above into account, the proposed extension would not cause any significant harm to the visual amenity of either the host dwelling or the wider street scene, complying with Policies D2, BE1, BE13 and BE14 of the UDP and the aims of chapter 7 of the NPPF.
+However, as the property has a long rear yard area, much of which would be retained, together with a paved front garden, the proposals are not considered to represent overdevelopment of the property. - 10.5 Furthermore, given the position of the extension to the rear of the dwelling there would be limited views of the property in the wider area, mainly from the gardens of the neighbouring properties.
+The materials proposed would be to match the main house and the fenestration detail would be acceptable in terms of the domestic character of the host property. - 10.6 Having taken the above into account, the proposed extension would not cause any significant harm to the visual amenity of either the host dwelling or the wider street scene, complying with Policies D2, BE1, BE13 and BE14 of the UDP and the aims of chapter 7 of the NPPF.
+Furthermore, the amended proposal will accord with the emerging policy PLP24 of the PDLP.